25 Small Camper Interior Ideas Inspired by California’s Coastal Campgrounds

 Getting that chill coastal atmosphere starts with the lights.
 You want a warm glow, not a sterile hospital feel.

-Since salt air eats cheap metal for breakfast, pick durable, corrosion-resistant fixtures.
+And since salt air eats cheap metal for breakfast, pick durable, corrosion-resistant fixtures.
 I love the lantern style; it makes my Sprinter feel like a ship’s cabin.

 Most importantly, get dimmable LED lights.
 Standard van lights are usually bright enough to perform surgery.
 Dimmers save the vibe, and LEDs save your battery.